Saturday Film Club: Zendaya and John David Washington Save Malcolm & Marie

 Malcolm insists that his film is not it about race.
 "It's a film about shame," he says.
 "About guilt."
 Both things become true for Malcolm & Marie.

-"Cinema doesn't need to have a message," he later says in his epic physical rant about art and interpretation.
-"It needs to have a heart and electricity."
-Malcolm & Marie has electricity, but it also seems to have a message.
+“Cinema doesn’t need to have a message,” he later says in his epic physical rant about art and interpretation.
+“It needs to have a heart and electricity.”
+Malcolm & Marie has electricity, but it also has a message.

-From the beginning it has a keen eye on race and the white gaze.
-Between their arguments, Malcolm and Marie talk about the critics, the impending reviews, the "white girl from the LA Times" whose review later shows up to confirm Malcolm's fears that his art will forever be evaluated in a political lens.
+From the beginning, it has a keen eye on race and the white gaze.
+Between their arguments, Malcolm and Marie talk about the critics, the impending reviews, the “white girl from the LA Times” whose review later shows up to confirm Malcolm’s fears that his art will forever be evaluated through a political lens.

 Many Black artists and filmmakers have expressed this same sentiment in their press tours — Jordan Peele, for example, made the distinction between Get Out, which was a commentary on racism, and Us, which was just a horror film that happened to center Black people, not a commentary on Blackness; and the recent Michaela Coel award snub forces us to ask whose stories get to be considered "universal?"
 Critics have wondered if Sam Levinson is allowed to use Black actors to make this point.